MadanRaj-H/CS766-Project/README.md

 <div>
 <p>
-Our system dynamically able to detect the hand and classify gestures.
+Our system was dynamically able to detect the hand and classify gestures.
 There are three scenarios that has been processed in the video.
 <ol>
 <li>Gesture classified correctly and feedback YES is given to the model to update the prediction score.</li>
 <li>Gesture classified is in the probables list and feedback IN PROBABLES has been sent to the model.
-Later when the same gesture is given, our system is able to classfiy the gesture in the expected way.</li>
+Later when the same gesture is given, our system would be able to classfiy the gesture in the expected way.</li>
-<li>For some letters our gestures are classfied incorrectly and feedback NO is delivered which indicates our model requires extensive training to classify the gesture.</li>
+<li>For some letters our gestures are classfied incorrectly and feedback NO is delivered which indicates that our model still needs to be worked on to improve accuracy.</li>
 </ol>
 <iframe width="800" height="500" src="https://www.youtube.com/embed/SxZi8f-rl9Q" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </p>